ericgj/ing/README.md

 command line... but so what?

 1. You can't run module methods, and the objects you invoke need to have a hash constructor.
-So Kernel, Process, IO, and File are pretty much ruled out.
+So Kernel, Process, IO, File, etc. are pretty much ruled out.
 Most of the ruby built-in classes are ruled out in fact.

 2. More to the point, you're already in a shell with much more dangerous knives